IzaanI/Banking-WebApp/README.md

 # 💳 Simple Banking System (Full Stack)

-A minimalist banking system with a C++ (Crow) backend and a React frontend.
+A minimalist banking system with a C++ (Crow) backend, SQLite database, and a React frontend.
 Users can sign in, deposit, withdraw, transfer funds, generate credit  and view balances — all with clean UI and secure logic.

 ---